agilis-sw/DevelopingDataProducts/about.md

-## Singapore General Electctions 2015 Results
+### Singapore General Electctions 2015 Results
 A shiny app built to visualize the results of the Singapore General Elections 2015.

+### Instructions
+In the Electorial Divisions tab, you can choose to view the results of the election by choosing the electorial division in the drop-down box.

+Once chosen, the shiny app will trigger the reactive block, which will fetch the required data from the dataset, and compute the winning percentages.

 Sources: